HewlettPackard/Docker-SimpliVity/ops/README.md

 The playbook [install\_haproxy.yml][install_haproxy] installs and configures the HAProxy package in the load balancer nodes.
 HAProxy is the chosen tool to implement load balancing between UCP nodes, DTR nodes and worker nodes.

 ## Install NTP
-The playbook [install\_ntp.yml][install_ntp] installs and configures the NTP package in all Virtual Machines in order to have a synchronized clock across the environment.
+The playbook [install\_ntp.yml][install_ntp] configures the chrony package in all Virtual Machines in order to have a synchronized clock across the environment.
 It will use the server or servers specified in the ntp_servers variable in the group variables file.

 ## Install Docker Enterprise Edition
 The playbook [install\_docker.yml][install_docker] installs Docker along with all its dependencies.